-A Mnemonic Phrase, which is also known as a seed phrase or secret recovery phrase, is a variation of a private key and works slightly similar to it.
-A seed phrase is composed of a set of words that usually varies from 12 to 24 words, each separated by a space.
+A Mnemonic Phrase, also known as a seed phrase or personal recovery phrase, is a variation of a private key and works slightly similarly.
+A seed phrase is composed of words that usually vary from 12 to 24 words, each separated by a space.
 Mnemonic Phrases more or less look like this:

 magician crumble practice give trust close laugher whole path late fire least

 These phrases may be used to generate a theoretically limitless number of accounts.
-Mnemonic Phrases are often used in conjunction with hardware wallets and should be written down by the user on a piece of paper to safely back up their digital assets as wallets cannot be recovered without them.
+Mnemonic Phrases are often used with hardware wallets and should be written down by the user on paper to safely back up their digital assets, as wallets cannot be recovered without them.

 How Does a Mnemonic Phrase Create More than One Address?